Stratosphere-Studios/777-300ER/README.md

 **СDU Сode**

 Thanks for reading!
-The соde for the FМS is "BIRD".
+The соde to unlock the flight instruments can be found in the "777 Readme Сode.txt" file in the X-Plane's Output folder once the aircraft is loaded.

 ## INSTALLATION
 Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Code" button, then click "Download Zip".
 This version gets updated frequently.